SFW // FUTURE CITIZEN

 North West Regional College (NWRC) is a leading provider of Further and Higher Education and skills training in Northern Ireland and has five main campuses located in Derry-Londonderry, Limavady and Strabane.
 Students attend from various parts of Northern Ireland and the Republic of Ireland, undertaking full-time or part-time courses in a range of professional and technical areas.
 The College has four main curriculum faculties with course options for school-leavers, mature students, professionals, community and voluntary sector organisations, and NEET and long-term employed.

-NWRC are running a competition which celebrates Derry’s rich cultural history as the shirt making capital of the world.
-The “Re:Imagined Shirts” competition invites students to honour this legacy by breathing new life into old, unwanted shirts.
-Participants aged 11-23 years can enter in teams via their School/College or local youth club/community organisation.
+NWRC ran a competition which celebrated Derry’s rich cultural history as the shirt making capital of the world.
+The “Re:Imagined Shirts” competition invited students to honour this legacy by breathing new life into old, unwanted shirts.
+Participants aged 11-23 years entered in teams via their School/College or local youth club/community organisation.

 AITH JUNIOR HIGH SCHOOL // Shetland